Indonesia: Raja Ampat + Bali - March 2012

 → Read also: practical information to organize your trip to Raja Ampat

-Upon arrival at the tiny Sorong Airport [UPDATE: there is now a new, larger and more modern airport]it's already hot.
-It's only 7am, but it's the hustle and bustle.
-I think the air is milder than Sulawesi, sweatier than Bali.
+Upon arrival at the tiny Sorong Airport [UPDATE: there is now a new, larger and more modern airport]It is already hot.
+It is only 7am, but it is the rush.
+I find that the air is more sticky than in Sulawesi, more humid than in Bali.
 It is very tropical, very humid, Papua.
 We are almost on the equator.

 Wonder

-The wonder comes a little later ...
+The wonderment comes a little later...

-First on the bridge of Black Manta, the divers boat where I was transferred, with other pale faces disembarked from the plane.
+First on the bridge of the Black MantaI was transferred to the diving boat with other pale faces from the plane.

 Then under the sea, where we will make bubbles with the fish in water at 29 ° C.

-Then, a few days later, from the pontoon of the magnificent Sorido Bay Resort, where I will have the chance to extend my stay ...
+Then, a few days later, from the pontoon of the magnificent Sorido Bay Resortwhere I will have the chance to extend my stay...

 A princess, I tell you! ☺️ But I'll tell you more about that in a future post...